fjallemark/TimetablePlanningApp/Readme.md

 ### Features
 This experimental version has **currently** a set of features, some of them not found in any other model train planning software.

+##### Planning Optimisation
+In order to maximise loco driver utilisation and minimise waiting times between jobs, a new report shows number of loco drivers required per minute.
+If you specify a maximum available loco drivers for the layout, the report also helps you not to exceed this maximun by coloring levels different.

 ##### Basic Stuff
 All data is entered directly in Access tables, so no fancy user interface yet to enter data.